i18next/next-i18next/README.md

 ### Vercel and Netlify

-These services are not able to directly locate the path of your translations and requires additional configuration.
-If you are facing issues using `serverSideTranslations` then setting `config.localePath` to use `path.resolve` should resolve this.
+Some serverless PaaS may not be able to locate the path of your translations and require additional configuration.
+If you have filesystem issues using `serverSideTranslations`, set `config.localePath` to use `path.resolve`.
 An example can be [found here](https://github.com/isaachinman/next-i18next/issues/1552#issuecomment-981156476).

 ### Docker